 Individually, these electron orbitals look something like this.
 (Each is centered on carbon's nucleus and the p orbitals make angles of 90° with one another.)

-The 2s orbital and the three 2p orbitals hybridize to form a new hybrid orbital, called sp3, which is capable of holding up to eight electrons.
+Taking it further, the 2s orbital and the three 2p orbitals can hybridize to form a new hybrid orbital, called sp3, which is capable of holding up to eight electrons.

 The sp3 hybrid orbital, which is the sum of the original 2s and 2p orbitals, looks something like this:

 sp3 hybrid orbitals have a tetrahedral shape - each orbital makes an angle of 109.5° with the others.
-This angle maximizes the distance between the orbitals, which is natural given that the electrons in each orbital repel one another.
+This angle maximizes the distance between the orbital limbs, which is natural given that the electrons in each of the limbs repel one another.